MacRimi/HWEncoderX/README.md

-# HWEncoderX: Video Transcoder with GPU Hardware Acceleration (VAAPI, NVENC, and QSV)
+# HWEncoderX: Video Transcoder with GPU Hardware Acceleration Intel Quick Sync (QSV), NVENC and VAAPI.

 HWEncoderX is a Docker container that allows you to automatically transcode videos to H.265 (HEVC) using your GPU with hardware acceleration, supporting **VAAPI** (Intel/AMD), **NVENC** (NVIDIA), and **Intel Quick Sync (QSV)**.
 It keeps all audio, subtitles, and chapters intact while reducing the size of your videos without quality loss.